 Newborn blood spot screening

-Newborn blood spot screening is offered to parents to test their baby for one of nine rare but serious health conditions.
-Early diagnosis and treatment can improve the health of affected individuals, as well as prevent complications including severe disability and death.
+Newborn blood spot screening is offered to parents to test babies for 10 rare but serious health conditions.
+Early diagnosis and treatment can improve the health of affected individuals and may prevent complications, including severe disability and death.

 Conditions

-The newborn blood spot (NBS) screening programme enables early identification, referral and treatment of babies with any of the following conditions:
+The NBS screening programme enables early identification, referral and treatment of babies with any of the following conditions:

 - cystic fibrosis (CF);